- Applied Biological Sciences (Applied Biological Sciences)

 Sonora is home to the College of Letters and Sciences first-time freshmen on the Tempe campus.
 Our residence hall offers many resources to support you during you first year at Arizona State University.

-- Advising: Our exploratory advisors offer in-hall advising hours Tuesday - Thursday from 9am - 3pm.
+- Advising: Our exploratory advisors offer in-hall advising hours Tuesday through Thursday from 9am to 3pm.
 This provides you easy access to your advisor a few times each week.

 - Health Services: There is a branch of the health center located in our residence hall.
 You can make appointments and be seen by a health professional within your hall.

 - Tutoring Center: On the first floor within the lounge, there is a tutoring center.
-This center is open Sunday - Thursday from 5pm - 11pm and offers a wide array of subjects.
+This center is open Sunday through Thursday from 5 to 11pm and offers a wide array of subjects.
 No need to make an appointment, you are welcome to drop-in whenever you need help.
 This service is free for students.
 For more information, you can reach the center at 480-727-4437

 - Success Coaching: Once a week, our first-year success coaches are in Sonora conducting meetings.
 You can make an appointment or just drop-in.